 - Boarding School: In addition to school-day access to counselors, boarding students will have access to a school counselor during the evening from Monday to Thursday for group and 1:1 sessions.

 Wellness programs for students

-- Start-of-year orientations will focus on pastoral support, relationships, and well-being.
+- Start-of-year orientations focused on pastoral support, relationships, and well-being.

-- Learning opportunities: The PSHEE program will start the school year by looking at how students can maintain their mental health and well-being.
+- Learning opportunities: The PSHEE program started the school year by looking at how students can maintain their mental health and well-being.